The Importance of Learning Proper Table Manners

-At any age, regardless of our station in life or salary, we learn – and continue to practice – table manners for two reasons.
+At any age, regardless of your station in life or your salary, table manners are essential for two reasons.
 One is to make others comfortable.
 How many of us have been forced to dine with someone who may have filthy hands, coughs all over the food and forces us to observe the as yet undigested bits of their food as they roll around gobs of food in their open mouths?
-Would we really wish to visit such vexatious behavior on others?
+Would we wish to visit such vexatious behavior on others?

-The second reason we learn table etiquette is to keep us from embarrassing ourselves.
+The second reason is to keep us from embarrassing ourselves.
 I know my water glass is on my right and won’t drink from another’s glass.
 By learning manners, I know to wait until the host begins eating so I won’t be halfway through my soup when the host says, “Bon Appetit!.”

 Before the event

 It literally means “répondez s’il vous plaît,” or please respond.
 Therefore, Inform your host or hostess within 24 hours of receiving your invitation; 72 hours if you have a legitimate reason for delaying (travel, family emergencies) your response.
 Of course, a delayed response is always better than no response but never reply maybe, as yes or no is expected.